List of Jeopardy! tournaments and events: Jeopardy! Masters

 Jeopardy!
 Masters premiered on ABC on May 8, 2023, featuring six top Jeopardy! players competing for a grand prize of $500,000.
 The clues are valued in points instead of the traditional dollar amounts.
 The tournament was structured as a "Champions League-style" format, with the winner of each game receiving three match points, the second-place contestant receiving one match point, and the third-place contestant receiving zero match points.
 In the event of match point ties, they are broken by the following criteria in this order: the number of games won, the total number of correct responses for that stage of the competition (including Final Jeopardy!), the cumulative total score excluding Final Jeopardy! and Daily Double wagers, and the cumulative total score excluding only Final Jeopardy! wagers.
 The bottom two contestants with the lowest match points at the end of the quarterfinals are eliminated and receive $75,000 for fifth place and $50,000 for sixth place.
 The match point values are reset during the semifinals, at which the contestant with the lowest match points receives the $100,000 fourth-place prize.
 In the finals, the winner is determined based on the two-game total point values, with second place receiving $250,000 and third place receiving $150,000.
 Additionally, in the first season, all three finalists will receive entry into the season two Masters tournament.

-Starting in season three, the number of top Jeopardy! players was increased to nine, with the tournament now being a four-round structure.
+For season three only, the number of top Jeopardy! players was increased to nine, with the tournament now being a four-round structure.
 The bottom three contestants with the lowest match points following the initial round are eliminated and receive $15,000 each.
 The same cash prizes are still awarded for first- through sixth-place contestants.